robincodex/easy-keyvalues/README.md

 ![coverage](https://raw.githubusercontent.com/RobinCodeX/easy-keyvalues/master/coverage/badge-lines.svg)

-The reason for writing a library is that I want to edit KeyValues text, format the text when saving, and keep the comments, support `#base` on KeyValues, etc.
+The reason for writing a library is that I want to edit KeyValues text, format the text when saving, and keep the comments, support auto load `#base` on KeyValues, etc.

 [简体中文](https://github.com/RobinCodeX/easy-keyvalues/blob/master/README-zh-cn.md)